zsofi-gagyi/mageFighter/README.md

 ---

 <p>
-    I have started out with a template that could read a key and could draw an image on the screen - I did not aim to learn building an UI from scratch.
+    I have started out with a template that could read a key and could draw an image on the screen.
 </p>
 <p>
     Graphics from https://opengameart.org/.